danielR1234/MemoRestApi/Readme.md

 Make sure you have docker installed on your local machine.
 Then just run `docker-compose up`.

-- API available at localhost: _3001_
+- API available at localhost: 3001

+**Please note:** In case the web container can not establish a connection to the DB, please stop the container through docker-compose down.
+Afterwards restart the enviornment with docker-compose up.
+Everything should be up and running now.